gesievi/Radii_doc_gesievi/_sources/tutorial/Quick_Guide/1_LV_Exploration_short.rst.txt

 .. image::  /tutorial/Viewer_PC/images/02_Menu_zuschnitt.png

-Connect to the channel as described in section 3 of the `Connect Menu`_ by writing the Channelname, the Nickname and pressing connect.
+Connect to the channel, as described in section 3 of the `Connect Menu`_.

 **4. Congratulation**